 Coding – all the cool kids are doing it…

-Actually, with the government deciding that coding will be added as part of the national curriculum in 2015, all the kids will be doing it – cool or otherwise.
+Coding has been part of the national curriculum since 2015, so all the kids are literally doing it – cool or otherwise.
+And with many employers valuing some level of coding ability, it’s not hard to see why.
 Think you’re too old to join the coding revolution?
 You’d be surprised.

 It’s never too late to learn a new skills, with a wide range of ways to learn for people of all ages.
 With this in mind, here’s a quick guide to coding, and our top tips on learning how to code: